Former Residence of Xiong Qinglai in Mile City, Honghe

 Historical Development

-The residence was constructed by Xiong Qinglai’s father, Xiong Guodong (熊国栋, Xióng Guódòng), during the Guangxu period.
+The residence was constructed by Xiong Qinglai’s father, Xiong Guodong, during the Guangxu period.
 In 1999, it was designated as a provincial patriotic education base by the Yunnan Provincial Committee of the Communist Party of China and the provincial government.

-• 2014: The Yunnan Provincial Institute of Cultural Relics and Archaeology conducted field surveys and measurements, leading to a design plan approved by the National Cultural Heritage Administration.
+• 2014: Field surveys and measurements were conducted by the Yunnan Provincial Institute of Cultural Relics and Archaeology, leading to a design plan approved by the National Cultural Heritage Administration.

 • 2019: Funding was allocated for fire safety system improvements.